oracal/dotfiles/README.md

 Dependencies:

-To use syntastic you need to install ttols for each language you work in, I have the following installed:
+To use syntastic you need to install tools for each language you work in, I have the following installed:

 python - flake8

 json - jsonlint

-javascript - jsjint
+javascript - jshint